shivagur/DPP/readme.md

-# End to End ML project on Diamond price prediction
+## End to End ML project Regression with a Tabular Gemstone Price Dataset